 Members of one or more of these committees can be replaced upon request at any time, but only with written approval from the DGS.
+New members need to be invited by the student and agree to serve on the committee.
+Members who will no longer serve on the committee will be informed by the DGS.

-First Year Proposal
+First-Year Proposal

-Each student will write a primary research proposal due to the advisory committee end Q4 on the topic of their primary proposition, written in consultation with the primary research advisor.
-The student and qualifying committee must meet in Q5 to discuss and provide feedback on all aspects of the proposal.
-The committee will provide substantive feedback on this proposal, and it should be revised for the qualifying exam.
+Each student will write a primary research proposal due to the advisory committee by the end of Quarter four (typically the first summer) on the topic of their primary proposition, written in consultation with the primary research advisor.
+The student and qualifying committee must meet in the first month of Quarter five to discuss and provide feedback on all aspects of the proposal.
+The committee will provide substantive feedback on this proposal, which should be revised for the qualifying exam.
 The proposal must be well thought-out, carefully written, and edited, and with appropriate references and illustrations.
-The scope of the proposed work should be achievable within the timeline of a typical Ph.D. thesis and may range from a single to multiple chapters of work.
+The scope of the proposed work should be achievable within the timeline of a typical PhD thesis and may range from a single to multiple chapters of work.
 It may be appropriate to outline field logistics, equipment needs, instrument time, computation needs and other relevant details in an appendix.
-Guidelines for standard length and formatting of this proposal can be found in the graduate guidebook.
+Guidelines for contents of this proposal can be found in The Qualifying Examination section.